parjanya/carteiro/README.md

 # carteiro

-A library for querying the brazilian post office   tracking system.
+A system for querying the brazilian post office tracking system.